metabase/metabase/docs/operations-guide/start.md

 # Java Versions

-Metabase will run on Java version 8, 9, or 10.
-Java 11 support is still a work in progress, so please be patient while we get everything working.
+Metabase will run on Java 8 and Java 11.